 Our body also has an emotional response to stress.
 Stress can lead to feelings of anxiety, depression, doubt, or fear.
 Some individuals cope with stress by emotional overeating as well.
 According to Varvogli and Darviri, stress fuels approximately 50% of depression cases.10

 Since stress can impact our health and wellbeing, it’s important to know how to cope with it.
 Coping is how we respond to stress and what methods we use to resolve the perceived threats.
-It’s also important to keep in mind what works for one person to manage and resolve stress may not work for you.
-Each person perceives situations and handles stress differently.
+It’s also important to keep in mind what works for one person and stress management may not work for you.
+Each person perceives situations and stress management differently.